Early Years Foundation Stage

 What types of food and drink will be given to my child?

 Reception children stay in school for their lunch.
-All children may have a school dinner, which is provided free toy children from Reception to year 2, or you may pride your own packed lunch.
+All children may have a school dinner, which is provided free toy children from Reception to Year 2, or you may pride your own packed lunch.
 We are able to cater for any dietary requirements.
 If your child has any dietary requirements, please inform a member of staff.
 Children who bring a packed lunch into school will have their lunch box stored in the classroom.
 (Please note that we do not have facilities to refrigerate packed lunches.)

 Children may occasionally be given sweets, chocolate or party food as part of a class reward or a celebration e.g. Eid party or a birthday.
+All sweets and chocolates etc are Suitable for Vegetarians and nut free.

 What policies and procedures are in place?
 What happens if my child goes missing or is not collected?